Common Questions About Herbs, Our Products, and Their Use

 You will feel an increase in well-being and energy, improved digestion and elimination, and notice an improvement in the appearance of your skin.

-Does the Rejuve powder in the Supreme Cleanse kit act as a laxative?
+Does the Daily Cleanse Fiber in the Supreme Cleanse kit act as a laxative?

 No. This is not a laxative formula.
 Its primary function is to improve the digestive and eliminative processes of the body.